Updated on July 30, 2022

 - The rise of noncommercial children’s programming (via PBS predecessor NET).

-- Real-life events: 1968 saw the height of the Vietnam War (and resulting protests), plus the assassinations of Martin Luther King and Robert F. Kennedy; that might’ve made some concerned about what kids see on TV.
+- Real-life events: 1968 saw the height of the Vietnam War (and resulting protests), plus the assassinations of Martin Luther King and Robert F. Kennedy; all of that made some concerned about what kids see on TV.

 Archie also inspired other shows starring teenagers (versus adults).
 This led to 1969’s debut of “Scooby-Doo, Where Are You?”
 Scooby-Doo became an even bigger success than Archie Andrews.
 The Great Dane became the face of Saturday morning TV for the next decade, and also inspired numerous clones.